-- (a) Proved developed reserves of both oil & gas are primarily due to new wells put on production during the year. - (b) Proved reserves of both oil & gas are primarily due to increased lateral lengths, higher completion uplift and improved cycle time.
+- (a) Proved developed reserves of both oil & gas are primarily due to new wells put on production. - (b) Proved reserves of both oil & gas are primarily due to schedule update, movement of shut in wells from proved category and slower development pace.

 Reserve estimates are based on subjective judgments involving geological and engineering assessments of in place hydrocarbon volumes, the historical production, and operating limits.
 The reliability of these estimates at any point in time depends on both the quality and quantity of the technical and economic data and the efficiency of extracting the hydrocarbons.
-Partnership estimates its proved reserves at the end of every quarter, proved reserves estimates as at the year-end are reviewed and certified by independent external reserve auditors.
+Partnership estimates its proved reserves at the end of every quarter.
+Upto 2020 the same were reviewed and certified by independent external reserve auditors once in a year.

-24. CATEGORY-WISE CLASSIFICATION OF FINANCIAL INSTRUMENTS
+25. CATEGORYWISE CLASSIFICATION OF FINANCIAL INSTRUMENTS